Potential buyers who visit your website to learn more about your products or services typically have a problem to solve.

 How to Build a Buyer-Enabled Content Strategy

-A buyer-enabled content model is a roadmap for creating the right content at the right time, to support your sales and marketing teams in their efforts to build trust and credibility with new prospects, nurture leads through their buying journey, and ultimately convert those leads into paying customers.
+A buyer-enabled content model is a roadmap for creating the right content at the right time, to support your marketing and sales teams in their efforts to build trust and credibility with new prospects, nurture leads through their buying journey, and ultimately convert those leads into paying customers.

 You can create a buyer-enabled content model using the following six steps: